jermbo/Talks/Underutilized/UnderutilizedCSS.md

 CSS Grid is a true layout system on the web.
 It offers us a 2-dimensional control as well as powerful spacing abilities.
 You work with a Grid Layout by applying rules to both the parent ( which become Grid Container ) and the child ( which become Grid Items).

 One thing to point out is, it's not Grid vs. Flexbox.
 It's Grid and Flexbox.
-These are complementary technologies, not competing ones.
+These are complementary technologies, not competing ones, meant  to be used together.

-Check out my [CSS Grid Test](https://codepen.io/jermbo/pen/KZZjmB) over on my CodePen.
+Check out my [CSS Grid Test](https://codepen.io/jermbo/pen/KZZjmB) over on CodePen.

 ```HTML
 <div class="container">